NabihaS/cisc372_nbody/README.md

 # cisc372_nbody
-A serial implementation of a solution to the nbody problem
+CUDA Project for CISC372: Parallel Computing at the University of Delaware.
+Parallelizing a serial implementation of a solution to the nbody problem
+## Understanding the Serial